hashable

 In Python, an object is considered hashable if it has a hash value that remains constant during the object’s lifetime.

-Hashable objects can be used as a key in a dictionary or as an element in a set, as both data structures rely on hashing to efficiently look up and store elements.
+Hashable objects can be used as a key in a dictionary or as an element in a set, since both data structures rely on hashing to efficiently look up and store elements.

 Example